JaedanC/PythonTutorial/docs/Intermediate.md

 ## Files

-Reading and writing to files is actually fairly straight forward.
-All you need to know in Python is where the file is relative to where your running the program from.
+Reading and writing to files is straight forward.
+All you need to know in Python is where the file is relative to where you're running the program from.
 So for example if you have the current file layout in windows:

 ```bash
 📂mystuff